-Eligible projects are invited to submit an expression of interest (EOI) by 9am on the 10th December 2018.
-Find out more about our selection criteria and how to apply and submit your expression of interest.
+Eligible projects were invited to submit an expression of interest (EOI) by 9am on the 10th December 2018.
+Find out more about our selection criteria.
+This deadline has now passed.

-The fund will target a range of organisations, including social enterprises, schools and colleges and private enterprises.
+The fund targeted a range of organisations, including social enterprises, schools and colleges and private enterprises.
 Interventions can be delivered within the school curriculum, in non-curriculum time or outside of/separate from school.
 They should be interventions that could eventually work with large numbers of young people.

-We are asking applicants to demonstrate that they target an unmet need, and we are particularly interested in interventions that work in disadvantaged communities, schools and young people.
-This does not mean that interventions can only be delivered to one set of students (e.g. Pupil Premium eligible students) - but projects need to demonstrate how they reach students who most need help with these skills.
+We are asked applicants to demonstrate that they target an unmet need, and we were particularly interested in interventions that work in disadvantaged communities, schools and young people.
+This does not mean that interventions can only be delivered to one set of students (e.g. Pupil Premium eligible students) - but projects needed to demonstrate how they reach students who most need help with these skills.

 Different language and terminology is often used to describe these skills, and not all projects will use the same language as the SPECTRUM framework.
-Applicants will need to show how their definitions and descriptions of targeted skills have a grounding in the evidence.
+Applicants needed to show how their definitions and descriptions of targeted skills have a grounding in the evidence.

-We will expect successful grantees to take evaluation of such skills seriously (with an interest in how to use standardised measures), and see improving evaluation as a strategic priority for their development, and as a way of contributing to the wider sector.
+We expected successful grantees to take evaluation of such skills seriously (with an interest in how to use standardised measures), and see improving evaluation as a strategic priority for their development, and as a way of contributing to the wider sector.

-Please also see our FAQs which explain more about the eligibility criteria and the skills we are targeting.
-These will be updated based on questions we receive from potential applicants.
-We will also upload the slides from the webinar when available.
+Please also see our FAQs which explain more about the eligibility criteria and the skills we targeted.

 - November 2018: Participate in a webinar to find out more about the fund